course-details-portlet

 General competence:

-• an understanding of current debates within migration related to humanitarianism and development, and how complex crises are dealt with at the individual, group, local, national and global level
+• has an understanding of current debates within migration related to humanitarianism and development, and how complex crises are dealt with at the individual, group, local, national and global level

 Learning methods and activities